elizabethlumban/checklist/02 - Trello/trello.md

 1. Add a list to a board by clicking the "Add a list..." button next to the rightmost list on the board.
 You can also add a list by double-clicking any open space on the board. ![Slack](https://raw.github.com/elizabethlumban/checklist/master/02%20-%20Trello/addlist.png?raw=true "Add List")

+### Add Card

+1. Add cards for each task that needs to be completed by clicking “Add A Card” in the first list.
+Keep card titles short to make it easier to scan and see the status of each card on the board.

+2. So that everyone has a clear understanding of what needs to get done, click on cards to add more information such as:

+  Due dates
+  Descriptions
+  Checklists
+  Attachments
+  Comments

 ### Reference
 1. [Trello 101](https://trello.com/guide/trello-101 "Trello Homepage")